 Barry was in many realms a critic – be that of his workers’ skills, a housekeeper’s beauty, or a neighbour’s talents at the bow.
 Sometimes this was formal, and he was often called upon to judge fiddle and piping competitions in Pictou, Barry took great pride in his critical assessments of local musicians – good and bad.
 He could be a harsh critic, often totally disparaging a local fiddler’s abilities.
 But he loved few things more than to play and engage with those he considered fine players.
 In fiddling and numerous other creative acts, in that space between assessment and creation, Barry found much room for experimentation and possibilities for design and expression.
 In his home, his music, art, writing, and printing, he found ways to express himself and to define an image of his self.

 In some ways, these discerning tastes spilled over into a kind of bourgeois appetite for comfort and improvement.
 In the 1860s, as he built a significant addition to the house he had acquired from his parents – what in the diary he terms “the new house” – he took great care in making it tastefully attractive and comfortable.
-The only photo we have dates from the 1940s and the house hadn’t been well maintained in the past few years.
+The only photo we have dates from the 1940s and the house had been poorly maintained since his death in 1906.
 But the photo clearly illustrates the old and new sections of the house and some sense remains of arrangement and decorative detailing on the windows.
 What the diary makes clear is that Barry played a direct role in its design, offering regular commentary on everything from flooring to wallpaper.
 He also notes planting ornamental and fruit trees around the house, noting their price and provenance (the apple trees, for example, were not local grafts, but purchased from a nursery in the Annapolis Valley).
 The house was painted, not white-washed, and he spoke approvingly of the “soft” yellow he had chosen.
 Early in the diary, Barry made clear his commercial ambitions (and anxieties) and one consistent thread of the diary is Barry’s marking of his passage from indebted young man to successful business operator.
-New purchases – a sofa, a steel stove, and a comfortable new bed – were noted with pride – were marks of successful fulfillment of his bourgeois aspirations.
+New purchases – a sofa, a steel stove, and a comfortable new bed – were noted with pride, marks of successful fulfillment of his bourgeois aspirations.

 As in so much of his life, though, in order to see what really drove Barry we need to turn to books and print for the most striking expressions of his aesthetic sense.
 His “manuscript diary” for example, shows a playful experimentation with “fonts”.
 In both the diary entries themselves – where the handwriting often differs dramatically, even day-to-day – and in the headings we can see a clear sense of the artful play.